clean-commit/shoplift-extractor/README.md

 - Extract performance data by device type
 - Extract traffic source information
 - Download all data as a structured JSON file

-### How to use the bookmarklet?

-1. Navigate to a Shoplift test results page
-2. Click the bookmarklet in your bookmarks bar
-3. The data will be downloaded as a JSON file

 ## Development